oblivia-simplex/feral_machines/posts/anemone.md

-I remembered the anemone: its name, the way that its syllables decay in your mouth.
-They're not like the seeds you found in a passerine's beak, the beak of a nuthatch, for example, pickled and stored in a jar that weeps and weeps through the label, that sat on a shelf among rows and rows of similar vessels, each bearing birds or actors to term.
-The best I can do is delay the exact moment it slips and is smashed into pieces on asphalt.
-The jar's pretty heavy, and my hands are incoherent.
+I considered the anemone and its syllables, and the way they decayed in my mouth.
+They're not bird seeds.
+It's not a passerine's beak.
+It's not a nuthatch, sealed in a jar that weeps with humidity, a jar that even now I'm lifting from the shelf, but: It'll fall.
+It'll slip and it will smash into pieces, eventually.
+The jar's heavy.
+My hands?
+Incoherent at best.
+The asphalt'll off-gas and you can smell it, you can smell it from the desk at the motel.
+We're in Spanish, Ontario.
+There's a lady who looks like my grandfather's girlfriend.
+She comped us the double and ignored the anemone.

-The girl at the desk must've thought we're a couple, so she comped us the double at no extra cost.
-I named her Olivia and crawled in her beak, where I curled up to muffle the syllables.
-She was a bird, or a mollusc, but I can't quite remember.
-I do remember pressing my flesh into curls, which were boneless or brittle, but I can't remember.
-Someone must remember pushing against the lid from below, alveoli locked by the rubber and the ring.
-My hands, at this time, were still weeping, so the glass and the metal were wet.
-Back in Spanish, Ontario, just off of Lake Huron, at the lot where they comped us the double.
+I gave her a name and I crawled in her beak.
+She was a bird or invertebrate, but I can’t remember.
+I do remember pressing my flesh into curls.
+They were brittle or boneless, but I can’t remember.
+I pressed on the lid from below.
+I know I remember the lid.
+It was rubberized and ring-locked, the kind you find on a mason jar, you know the kind.
+My hands wept.
+The glass wept with humility.
+Lake Huron, from the parking lot, wept.
+They comped us the double and wept.

 I'm able to sleep without falling.
-My feet end in wires that twist around branches and keep me in place until New Year's.
-But you know sleep is coming, anemone.
+My feet end in wires that twist around branches and keep me in place until New Year’s.
+You know sleep is coming, anemone.
 The first day you bled you were certain.
-The first day you braided your hair.
+The first time you braided your hair.
 Sleep is not a jar.
-Sleep is the enemy's well-threaded ring.
+Sleep is the enemy’s well-threaded ring.